Marcus-Peterson/ThermoLinkAi/README.md

 #
 #### 3.0: When the data has been received by the Arduino Temp API, the data is safely sent to the Azure MongoDB database, through a connection string that is securely stored and handled by Replit's "secrets" solution.
 #### 3.1: This also applies for the process of dataggreation, and other database operations that involve fetching data from the Azure MongoDB
+#

+## Vizual representation of a html, javascript website that uses Flask for the backend websocket connection
 <img src = "images/flask_graph.png">

 #